Employee Degree Attainment Program (EDAP)

 • Participate in periodic progress reviews to ensure academic and professional achievements align with program goals.

-• A selection committee will review applications and select candidates based on eligibility criteria and alignment with Virginia State University’s needs.
+• A selection committee will review applications and select candidates based on eligibility criteria, and alignment with Virginia State University’s needs.
+The specific evaluation criteria can be found here.

-• Approved candidates will enter into a formal agreement outlining their commitment to the program's terms and conditions.
+• Approved candidates will enter into a formal “Consent to Participate “agreement outlining their commitment to the program's terms and conditions.

 Virginia State University will establish a dedicated committee responsible for monitoring the progress and compliance of participants.
 Regular check-ins, progress reports, and academic updates will be conducted to ensure alignment with the program's objectives.

-• Employees must maintain their full-time employment status during the duration of their academic program.
+• Employees must maintain full-time employment status at VSU during the duration of their academic program.

 • Should the employee leave Virginia State University before the stipulated commitment period, they may be required to reimburse Virginia State University for the tuition assistance received.